 Apache CouchDB is an open-source project and a single node database that allows you to easily store your data and access it when you need it.
 Couch DB can also scale up for more demanding projects into a cluster of nodes with multiple servers.
 It supports the HTTP protocol along with the JSON data format and also integrates with HTTP proxy servers.
 Apache CouchDB is designed for reliability with a crash-resistant structure that supports “Offline First” applications and a system that saves data redundantly so that it is never lost and available in a state of emergency.

-OrientDB is an open-source NoSQL database that supports various models such as the graph, document, object key/value model, etc. It is written in Java. and the relationships between all the data records are managed using direct connections between then such as the case with graph databases.
+OrientDB is an open-source NoSQL database that supports various models such as the graph, document, object key/value model, etc. It is written in Java. and the relationships between all the data records are managed using direct connections between them such as the case with graph databases.
 OrientDB also provides a strong emphasis on security and reliability.
 You can query the database and obtain data using a terminal console interface and also use a graph editor to visualize and interact with your data.

 Riak is a distributed NoSQL database that is highly resilient and ensures data accuracy.
 It is created using multiple clusters that make sure data is not lost even in the event of a hardware failure and read/write operations can continue smoothly.
 Riak is designed using a key/value specification that solves many challenges in the management of big data such as tracking user data, copying the data in various locations all over the world, storing connected data, etc. Some of the features of Riak include scalability, operational simplicity, resiliency, complex query support, etc. It can also integrate with Apache Spark to provide real-time analysis of Spark.

-Redis is an open-source database that supports many different data structures such as strings, lists, hashes, sets, sorted sets, etc. It is written in ANSI C and it can be used with almost all of the programming languages and Linux and OS X operating systems.
+Redis is an open-source database that supports many different data structures such as strings, lists, hashes, sets, sorted sets, etc. It is written in ANSI C and it can be used with almost all the programming languages and Linux and OS X operating systems.
 Redis works with an in-memory dataset to preserve its extremely fast performance and the implementation uses the fork system call to create a duplicate of the current process with the data so that the parent process can continue its operations with the existing clients and the child process can create a data copy on the disk.

 RavenDB is a NoSQL document database that provides the benefits of a NoSQL database with all the conveniences of a relational database.
 It also offers fully transactional (ACID) data integrity so you can use it along with your existing SQL databases to get the most out of both types.
 This database is also highly scalable and it can create new nodes to keep up with increasing data traffic.
 RavenDB is available for installation on-premises as well as in the form of a cloud service provided by Amazon Web Services, Azure, etc.

-Hypertable is NoSQL open-source database that was designed to combat the scalability problem that appears in all the relational databases.
+Hypertable is NoSQL open-source database that was designed to combat the scalability problem that appears in all relational databases.
 It was based on the Google Big Table design and written in C++.
 Hypertable runs in both Linux and Mac OS X. It is also suitable for a wide range of applications as it keeps the data sorting using a primary key, unlike most other NoSQL databases that use the hash table design.
-Hypertable is also suited to provide maximum efficiency with the minimum performance and stability costs which makes it extremely cost-efficient.
+Hypertable is also suited to provide maximum efficiency with minimum performance and stability costs which makes it extremely cost-efficient.